avestura/avestura.github.io/_projects/other.md

 ### Guilan Data Structures
 All projects of Data Structure course in an integrated GUI application.
 [Browser source code in GitHub](https://github.com/0xaryan/GuilanDataStructures).

-### COM Weight Processor
-An Enterprise Automation Application for a large company in Yazd.